 - Petroleum jelly and sterile gauze (for circumcision care)

-- Baby gas drops (AAP-approved Simethicone)
+- Baby gas drops (AAP-approved Simethicone) or gripe water

 - Infant Acetaminophen (brand name Tylenol, safe after 12 weeks)